gronki/diskvert/README.md

 make CC=icc FC=ifort FFLAGS='-O2 -xhost'
 ```
 PGI compilers (**pgcc** and **pgf90**) do not work with this code (as of 2018) but hopefully they will soon.

+## Reading input files

+The library for reading key-value files can be obtained separately from here: [libconfort](https://github.com/gronki/libconfort).

 ## Usage